 A store may refer to any of the following:

 1. As a verb, store or storing is the action of saving information for later use.
 With computers, you store information on a storage device, such as an internal hard drive, optical disc drive, or an external storage device.

 For solid-state storage devices (which have no moving parts), binary data is stored as a persistent electric charge.
-If the charge is lost without a flow of electricity, the storage is referred to as volatile memory (such as a RAM chip).
+If the charge is lost without a flow of electricity, the storage is volatile memory (such as a RAM chip).
 If the charge persists even when power is turned off, the storage is called non-volatile memory (such as an SSD).

 The OS (operating system) of the computer is responsible for storing data on your computer.
 When you save data on a computer, the operating system stores it in units called files, in an organizational structure called a file system.

 4. The Internet domain suffix .store is for United States domain for retail business sites.